Companies that use Posthog Feature Flags

 📏 Company Size Distribution

-👥 What types of companies is most likely to use Posthog Feature Flags?
+👥 What types of companies use Posthog Feature Flags?

 Company Characteristics